-Building North Central Washington is a non-profit trade association dedicated to promoting and protecting small businesses and the building industry, preserving the growth of the local economy, and overall quality of life in North Central Washington.
+Building North Central Washington is a non-profit trade association dedicated to promoting and protecting the North Central Washington building industry for the preservation and growth of the local economy, small business, and quality of life.

 What does BNCW Do?

-We are a member-driven, business organization that serves as an aggressive advocate for our community and our members, working to support the values and principles of businesses.
-BNCW utilizes a grassroots approach to educate local elected officials and agency staff on important issues that impact those we represent.
-We’re actively involved in local policy making, ensuring that our members’ collective voice and interests are heard, loud and clear.
-BNCW works diligently to address the over-regulation of businesses, while passionately defending against the rising tide of land-use regulations that are eroding citizens’ private property rights.
-We’re equally passionate about marketing and referring our member companies to the public, while promoting events and networking opportunities that help provide our members with a distinct, competitive edge.
+We are a member-driven, small-business organization that serves as an aggressive advocate for our members, working to support the values and principles of small business.
+BNCW utilizes a grassroots approach to educate local elected officials and agency staff on important issues that impact our members.
+We’re actively involved in local policy-making, ensuring that our members’ collective voice and interests are heard loud and clear.
+BNCW works diligently to address the over-regulation of the building industry and small-business in general, while passionately defending against the rising tide of land-use regulations that are eroding citizens’ private property rights.
+We’re equally passionate about marketing and referring our member companies to the public, while promoting events and networking opportunities that help provide our members with a distinct competitive edge.

 What are BNCW’s Guiding Principles?

 BNCW promotes and protects the North Central Washington building industry for the preservation and growth of the local economy, small business and quality of life.